sarathsasidharan/hack-datagovernance/README.md

 For this case there are 4 branches for a company which are namely USA , Europe , Middle East and South Asia

 Although we have placed some products in there , the idea is to have a central catalog which acts as a bridge to transport metadata for other branches to access.
-The golden scenario which we forsee is that the tag based policies are in action.
+The golden scenario which we foresee is that the tag based policies are in action.
 This would help to automatically control access for data sources at scale.

+Two access scenarios need to be supported in this model :

+1. Data Sets are automatically classified and inherit the policies set at the central level.
+2. Data Set access is explicitly requested and the data owner decides if the requestor can be granted access to data

+We will dive into this is the next sections